DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 # Hamilton and Spark

-Hamilton now has first-class pyspark integration.
-While we will likely be improving it as we go along, this version is the first we're considering "stable" and moving out of "experimental"
+Hamilton now has first-class pyspark integration!
+While we will likely be improving it as we go along, this version is the first we're considering "stable" and we are planning an imminent move out of "experimental".

 # Design